jhaybz29/androidcordovapedometer/README.md

 # androidcordovapedometer
-This is a work in progress: A simple android pedometer plugin created mainly to bridge the feature to Outsystems
+This is a simple Android Pedometer plugin mainly developed to bridge the pedometer feature to Outsystems.
+Features:
+-Lets you ask permission for "Activity Recognition" needed for the pedometer app.
+-Lets you capture the steps being detected by android while the application is active.